eyang6/CSE454-Project-1/README.md

 1. On the prompt, enter the starting coordinates of the robot in the format: x,y and hit enter
 2. On the second prompt, enter the destination coordinates in the same format

+The robot will then start to move towards the destination, outputting its coordinates, speed, angular velocity, and membership function weights every 0.1s